Skip to content

 val recorder = AutoRecorder()

-val handle = recorder.start(
+val handle = recorder.startWindow(

 window = composeWindow.asTitledWindow(), // any java.awt.Frame works